indus/VLEX/README.md

 ### About
 SVG is deemed to be the holy grail for graphics in resposive web design!
 But are they really?!

-Yes and No. Beeing "Scalable" let them appear perfectly sharp in any resolution.
-And the fact that they are based on vector definitions make them small when it comes to file-size.
+Yes and No. Beeing "scalable" let them appear perfectly sharp in any resolution.
+And the fact, that they are based on vector definitions, make them small when it comes to file-size.

-But in situations where you want layout inside a SVG, its frustrating.
-Of course there is this 'viewbox' thing that can help sometimes, but most of the time makes you crazy.
-Some of the node-attributes can be set with percentages, but others only in user-units (e.g. polygons, paths).
+But in situations, where you want layout inside a SVG, it is quite frustrating.
+Of course, there is this 'viewbox' thing, that can help sometimes, but most of the time drives you crazy.
+Some of the node attributes can be set with percentages, but others only in user-units (e.g. polygons, paths).
 It is a bit like having a "position:absolute"-style on every DOM-node and then try to make the layout flow.

 VLEX is the attempt to overcome this SVG shortcomings.
-Its a damn small script (5.22KB with a lot of comments; 783 bytes (!) minified and gzipped) that allows - once added to the SVG - a declarative layout.
+It is a damn small script (5.22KB with a lot of comments; 783 bytes (!) minified and gzipped) that allows, once added to the SVG, a declarative layout.

-The basic idea is to introduce a attribute "vlex" that holds a description with all the micro logic inside to layout a node properly on a resize event.
-Have a look at the __Quickstart__ example where a circle is centered on stage with small effort and than go on to the other examples...
+The basic idea is to introduce an attribute "vlex", that holds a description with all the micro logic inside to layout a node properly on a resize event.
+Have a look at the __Quickstart__ example, where a circle is centered on stage with small effort and than go on to the other vlexamples...

 ### Quickstart